Bible Prayer For Strength

 The psalmist compares himself to a stone that the builders reject.
 Typically, builders will simply throw away stones that don’t fit.
 Yet, the psalmist feels that he has been rejected and is in need of God’s grace and strength.
 God, however, rescued him and restored him to his former usefulness.
 The NIV reads “capstone” when it should be “cornerstone.”
 This stone was the largest in the foundation and all other stones were laid in reference to it.
 Only God was able to align the stones so that they would fit in reference to one another.

-READ: Prayer For A Teenager
+READ: Prayer For Pregnant Women

 Psalm 37:4